observablehq/framework/examples/loader-r-to-json/src/index.md

-# R data loader to generate a JSON
+# R data loader to generate JSON

-Here’s an R data loader that accesses Tolstoy's _War and Peace_ from the [Gutenberg Project](https://www.gutenberg.org/ebooks/2600), finds the most common words by book and chapter, then returns a JSON.
+Here’s an R data loader that accesses Tolstoy’s _War and Peace_ from the [Gutenberg Project](https://www.gutenberg.org/ebooks/2600), finds the most common words by book and chapter, then outputs JSON.

 ```r
 # Attach libraries (must be installed)